Philliec459/Marine-ObjectDetection-and-InstanceSegmentation-using-Detectron2-developing-our-own-Training-Weights/README.md

 ![Image](composite.png)

-At this time we are a bit unclear as to how to use a validation set in the Detectron2 training process.
+At this time we are a bit unclear as to how to employ a validation set in the actual Detectron2 training process.
 This will be added at a later date.